matt-antone/Scorer/memory-bank/activeContext.md

 ## Next Steps

+1. Implement ConnectionManager popup for network issues in SplashScreen
+2. Restructure QR code generation to properly handle all three client types
-1. Manually test the visuals and behavior of each screen on the Raspberry Pi before proceeding with automation
+3. Manually test the visuals and behavior of each screen on the Raspberry Pi before proceeding with automation
-2. Address any visual errors or inconsistencies observed during manual testing
+4. Address any visual errors or inconsistencies observed during manual testing
-3. Once manual testing is complete, proceed with UI implementation and automation
+5. Once manual testing is complete, proceed with UI implementation and automation

 ## Active Decisions

+- Prioritize network check and QR code generation in SplashScreen
 - Prioritize manual testing to ensure visual and behavioral correctness
 - Focus on state logic and unit tests before implementing graphics
 - Ensure all screens are fully functional and properly tested

 ## Current Considerations

+- Network connectivity is critical for QR code generation and client connections
+- QR codes must be generated for all three client types (Player 1, Player 2, Observer)
 - Manual testing is necessary due to visual errors observed in previous runs
 - State classes for missing screens are now in place and tested
 - Documentation and memory bank files are up to date with current progress